acataluddi/DokuWiki-to-Markdown-Converter/README.md

-# DokuWiki to Markdown Converter
+# Dokumd - DokuWiki to Markdown Converter

 ## Introduction

+A tool originally written by SilverStripe

 Tools to convert the DokuWiki syntax to Markdown syntax.
 Please note it has some specific Liquibase regular expressions in `scripts/Dokumd\Markdown\DocuwikiToMarkdownExtra.php`.